Maya death rituals: Ethnic groups

 To the Awakateko and the Chuj, the ancestors remain in contact and have the ability to affect the affairs of the living even in death.
 The Awakateko believed that the afterlife is a place where all ancestors remain, and that there is nowhere to pass on to.
 But to the Chuj, any contracts made with the dead are binding.
 If one does not follow these contracts, the ancestor can plague the one bound to the contract with illness or misfortune.
-To Them, they can contact their ancestors at altars, caves, or places connected to Mayan societies.
-The association of caves to the underworld is one intertwined with the older Mayan civilization and is an aspect continued by the Chuj people.
+To Them, they can contact their ancestors at altars, caves, or places connected to Maya societies.
+The association of caves to the underworld is one intertwined with the older Maya civilization and is an aspect continued by the Chuj people.

 There are other ethnic groups that believe ritual items are needed in order to make the journey into the afterlife.
 The Lakandon bury their people facing the sun, and wrapped in a tunic and hammock.
 Qʼeqchiʼ bury their dead in a straw sleeping mat, with a hat, sandals and a net provided to help in the journey to the afterlife.
 In others it was believed a dog was needed to help make the journey through the afterlife.
 Often a dog was ritually sacrificed, or an effigy buried along with the deceased in order to complete this task.
 Usually, the goods buried with the person were what the tribe believed was needed to complete one's cross into the next, whether it be the afterlife, heaven or reincarnation.

 Other ethnic groups believed that the spirits of the dead still had tasks to complete in the afterlife.
 The Mam, before fully accepting Christian values thought that the dead lived within volcanoes and other places.
 To the Tzʼutujil, souls of the dead might be reincarnated or go to assist in moving the sun across the sky.
 The Tzʼutujil in Santiago feared that souls of drowning victims inhabited the bottom of Lake Atitlan.
 With this difference in the idea of what one's ancestor does in death, came a change in how and what they were buried with.
 Those who still had a journey or a task may need more or less items, and it depended on how those of the tribe believed on what occurred after death.

 But many ethnic groups also observed a celebration of their deceased ancestors later on.
 The Poqomam gather after death and hold a feast that may last for nine days.
 Then they pray for that deceased person every day of the dead for the next seven years.
 The Tzotzil of Chamula also have a similar holiday for celebrating the dead, though theirs occurs every year.
 Their belief is that souls return to visit and partake of food once a year, in a celebration called Kʼin Santo.
 The family members must perform a ritual to the deities to ask release of the souls of their dead relatives and to allow them entrance into the house.